 Scope and coverage of the study

-This market study covers 9751 companies worldwide labelled within the category "Marketplace".
-All data on companies, acquisitions and financing rounds were extracted on March 3, 2021.
-Deals, rounds and companies founded after this date have not been included..
+This market research covers 9751 companies worldwide tagged within the category "Marketplace".
+All company data, acquisitions and financing rounds were drawn on March 3, 2021.
+Transactions, rounds and companies founded after this date have not been included.

 This graph shows the evolution of the companies created in the sector during the last 7 years.
 Although a negative trend can be observed, it does not detract from the fact that the numbers are very high.
 The year 2015 stands out with a total of 1168 companies created.
 On the other hand, it is worth mentioning the year 2020, which is an atypical one due to the COVID-19 pandemic.